Momentr (Full Case Study)

 Throwing my ideas on paper

-Breaking down my solutions into quick screens.
+Breaking down my solutions into quick sketches.

 Mapping the screens